BeeKingg/Scraper-BeeKing/README.md

 ## [@SyndicateTwenty4](https://t.me/SyndicateTwenty4)

 - Only `TG_BOT_TOKEN` environment variables is mandatory.
-- The Telegram RoBot should work without setting the non-mandatory variables.
+- The Telegram Robot should work without setting the non-mandatory variables.

 ## Learning